seabasst/mixpost_docker/README.md

 Replace the ``CHANGE_ME_HERE`` values for the real value and save the ``.env`` file.

+## If you are running Mac and have M1 or M2 chip you need to add this line into docker-compose.yml.
+Put it just under context:
+platform: linux/amd64

 ## Run the containers

 Pull the images and run the containers, executing the following command: